peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 Secondly, many of these tests require you to mock some other part of the system.
 For example, the redux docs recommend using [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store) to test async action creators.
 As a result, you lose confidence in the integration between what you’re testing and the dependency being mocked.

 This is an example of what I call testing the _atoms_ in your application.
-Knowing that these chunks of code work in isolation is great, but if you want to be confident that they work together, you should be testing the _molecules_.
+Knowing that these tiny chunks of code work in isolation is great, but if you want to be confident that they work together, you should be testing the _molecules_.

 ### Testing Molecules